niftools/blender_niftools_addon/docs/user/features/object/index.rst

 2. Apply desired values to x, y, z to set the preferred rotation.

    a.
-Set view to back view and use rotation to achieve the preferred object orientation.
+Set view to back view (i.e. from positive Y-axis)
    #.
+Set the rotation of the root node to ZYX and use rotation to achieve the preferred object orientation.
+   #.
 Copy the values from the rotation display into the x, y, z lines for BS Inv Marker.
    #.
-Delete the decimal and remove any numbers to the right of the fourth digit.
-   #.
 Press ``Alt + R`` to reset the object rotation back to 0

+   Due to the way this is stored in the nif format (integers rather than floats), repeated import and export may lead to some deviation from the origina value.
+However, this should be minor.

 #.
 Apply desired value to zoom

    a.
 A value of ``1`` for zoom is the default, lower values ``.99`` to ``.01`` decrease the item size in the menu.